Policy Analysis | January 2019

 - Allow for a variety of medical marijuana forms (oils, tinctures, sprays, chewables, etc.)

 Access to medical marijuana that meets established quality standards is an essential component of state medical marijuana laws.
-All five Southern states with comprehensive medical marijuana laws have established a framework for licensing dispensaries.
-While some states outside the region allow qualified patients and/or designated caregivers to grow limited amounts of marijuana, within the Southern region, only Oklahoma allows licensed patients to grow marijuana.
-Oklahoma State Question 788, approved by voters on June 26, 2018, authorizes licensed patients to legally possess six mature or seedling marijuana plants.
+All six Southern states with comprehensive medical marijuana laws have established a framework for licensing dispensaries.
+While some states outside the region allow qualified patients and/or designated caregivers to grow limited amounts of marijuana, within the Southern region, only Oklahoma and Missouri allow licensed patients to grow marijuana.
+Oklahoma State Question 788, approved by voters on June 26, 2018, authorizes licensed patients and licensed caregivers to legally possess six mature or seedling marijuana plants.
+Likewise, Missouri Amendment 2, approved by voters on November 2, 2018, also allows authorized patients or their designated caregivers to legally possess six plants.

 Another component of a comprehensive medical marijuana law is the establishment of a patient registry and/or identification systems.
 Laws in Arkansas, Florida, Oklahoma and West Virginia provide for the establishment of a patient registry and patient identification cards.
 In Oklahoma, patient identification cards are referred to as medical marijuana licenses.
+Missouri requires authorized patients and/or their designated caregivers to poses identification cards, but the law does not specifically require the creation of a patient registry.
 Louisiana’s medical marijuana regulations currently are being promulgated and are expected to include one or both of these mechanisms.
 Patient registries often are confidential and available only to law enforcement officials, qualified physicians, and medical marijuana treatment centers/dispensaries for the purpose of verifying the authorization of a qualified patient or caregiver to possess medical marijuana.
 State laws and regulations may also establish a registration system for physicians qualified to recommend medical marijuana to patients, as has been done in Florida and Louisiana.

 Comprehensive medical marijuana laws provide legal protections for qualified patients and designated caregivers registered with the state and/or in possession of a registry identification card who are in possession of medical marijuana within the legal limits established by the state.
 For example, Arkansas protects patients and designated caregivers from “arrest, prosecution or penalty in any manner,” and from the denial of “any right or privilege, including without limitation a civil penalty or disciplinary action by a business, occupational, or professional licensing board or bureau.”
 Some state laws also provide protections against employment and housing discrimination for qualified patients and designated caregivers.
 State law in Oklahoma protects against employment and housing discrimination for licensed medical marijuana patients.
 Oklahoma law also protects the child custody rights of licensed medical marijuana patients.

 In addition to these criteria, most state laws include a list of conditions authorized for treatment with medical marijuana and a limit on the amount of marijuana a patient or primary caregiver may legally possess.
 For example, Arkansas permits authorized patients to possess up to 2.5 oz of medical marijuana, while Florida allows patients to possess a 70-day supply but does not specify a weight or volume limit.
 Another common component of medical marijuana laws is a cap on the concentration of active tetrahydrocannabinol (THC) per portion or “dose.”
 Arkansas, Florida and Louisiana limit the amount of active THC to 10 milligrams per dose.
-The maximum amount of active THC per dose is not specified in West Virginia’s medical marijuana laws.
-However, regulations in the state currently are being promulgated and likely will address this.
-Likewise, the maximum amount of active THC per dose is not currently specified in Oklahoma’s medical marijuana laws and regulations, nor are qualifying conditions.
+The maximum amount of active THC per dose is not specified in medical marijuana laws in Missouri, Oklahoma or West Virginia.
+However, regulations in West Virginia currently are being promulgated and likely will address this.
+At this time, Oklahoma’s medical marijuana laws and regulations do not specify qualifying medical conditions.

 Although marijuana – both medical and recreational – is increasingly accepted in states, it remains a Schedule I controlled substance under the federal Controlled Substances Act.
 Schedule I substances are subject to the strictest regulation and federal law prohibits physicians from prescribing them.
 The act of prescribing a Schedule I substance could result in a physician losing their license.
 Instead, state medical marijuana laws allow for qualified physicians to issue a medical marijuana “recommendation” or “referral,” which is considered protected free speech between a doctor and a patient.
 Further, a physician’s recommendation does not allow patients to directly obtain medical marijuana under state law.
 Rather, the patient must register with the state and obtain medical marijuana through a licensed dispensary.